Who Pays Closing Costs When Selling a House By Owner?

 Buyer FSBO closing costs

-Third-party appraisal ($400-$800): If a buyer is using a mortgage to purchase a home, a third-party appraisal is required by the lender to assess the property’s fair market value.
+If a buyer is using a mortgage to purchase a home, the lender requires a third-party appraisal to assess the property’s fair market value.
 This ensures that the loan amount doesn’t exceed the home’s value.
-The appraiser compares the home to similar properties in the area and assesses its condition, which helps determine its market value.
+The appraiser looks at similar homes nearby and checks the property condition to determine its market value.

 Negotiated or split fees

-Settlement fees (1%-2%): The title company, escrow company, or attorney that facilitates the closing also will charge what are called settlement or escrow fees for handling the final paperwork and distributing funds to the appropriate parties.
+The title company, escrow company, or attorney that facilitates the closing will also charge what are called settlement or escrow fees for handling the final paperwork and distributing funds to the appropriate parties.

-Property taxes (varies): When selling a home, regardless of whether it’s FSBO or agent-assisted, the seller is responsible for paying any property taxes owed for the time they’ve owned the home up until the closing date.
+When selling a home, regardless of whether it’s FSBO or agent-assisted, the seller is responsible for paying any property taxes owed for the time they’ve owned the home up until the closing date.
 Conversely, the buyer will cover taxes from the closing date onward.
-This typically involves prorating the taxes, calculating a daily rate to ensure an equitable split between the seller and buyer, so each party pays only for the portion of the year they own the property.
-This ensures a fair adjustment for both sides.

-A number of title fees likely will be charged in any real estate sale, including:
+Several title fees will likely be charged in any real estate sale, including:

-- Owner’s title policy (0.5%-1%): Imagine that after buying your home, a previously unknown heir comes forward with a legitimate claim to the property that wasn’t identified during the title search.
+Imagine that after buying your home, a previously unknown heir comes forward with a legitimate claim to the property that wasn’t identified during the title search.
 Title insurance protects the homeowner from financial loss due to these rare but potentially expensive errors.
-It’s common for the seller to pay for this one-time policy to give the buyer peace of mind and ensure clear ownership.
+It’s often a one-time policy, and sellers commonly pay for it to help reassure the buyer and ensure a smooth transfer of ownership.

-- Lender’s title policy (0.5%-1%): This insurance safeguards the lender against financial losses from title defects or claims that may emerge after closing, covering up to the amount of the mortgage loan.
-It ensures that the lender’s interest in the property is protected, though it does not benefit the homeowner.
-Typically, buyers are responsible for paying this one-time fee as part of their closing costs.
+This insurance protects the lender from financial loss caused by title defects or claims that may surface after closing, covering up to the remaining mortgage balance.
+It’s designed to safeguard the lender’s interest in the property, not the homeowner’s.
+Because of this, buyers typically pay this one-time fee as part of their closing costs.

 Can FSBO sellers avoid closing costs?

-Hypothetically a FSBO seller could ask a buyer to cover all their closing costs in addition to buying the home.
-But you’re not likely to find a buyer who’s willing to agree to those terms.
-As with any listing, a buyer is going to approach the situation looking to secure the best deal.
+Hypothetically, a FSBO seller could ask a buyer to cover all their closing costs on top of the purchase price.
+But in reality, you’re unlikely to find a buyer who’s willing to agree to those terms.
+As with any listing, a buyer is usually focused on getting the best deal they can.

-“In theory, the seller can make the buyer pay all the closing costs — but why would a buyer agree to that?”
+“In theory, the seller can make the buyer pay all the closing costs, but why would a buyer agree to that?”
 Rhyne says.
-“I doubt most people are going to read a one-sided contact and not notice.
-Rather, sellers have their own fees and buyers have their own fees with most contracts.”
+“I doubt most people are going to read a one-sided contract and not notice.
+Rather, sellers have their own fees, and buyers have their own fees with most contracts.”

 Without an agent to negotiate in your favor, the contract could skew more buyer-friendly in the end.